QuadCtrl/quad-ctrl/README.md

 It is worth to highlight that for the Hovering task has been adopted the same reward function both for the fully NN control and for the PID tuning.
 To be more precise we noticed, after many experiments, that the absolute distance on z-axis helps to force the model focusing on holding the altitude before adjusting the x-y position.
 This is probably due to the fact that in the interval [0,1] the squared distance (used for x-y) is below the simple abs.
 Some coefficients helps to balance the relevance of the tasks.

 For the Moving task we have chosen a combined approach of two reward functions.
-The first one is heavly biased on just learning to reach the correct altitude with a penalizer that prevents large drifts, the second one fine-tunes the task using a square distance on all the axis plus correcting coefficients.
+The first one is heavily biased on just learning to reach the correct altitude with a penalizer that prevents large drifts, the second one fine-tunes the task using a square distance on all the axis plus correcting coefficients.
 As before, the coefficients have been found empirically and often small changes have a dramatic impact on the overall performance.
 Even observing a decreasing loss value, there is a relevant number of peaks which indicates a very irregular loss shape so probabily there is a close connection with the reward definition.

 ## Results